Manne990/MvvmMobile/README.md

 }
 ```

-Finally, create a class that creates the container builder and register all common core types.
+Finally, create the container builder and register all shared types.
 Example:
 ```
 public static class Bootstrapper